sakarayajitesh/Android-Jetpack-App-Template/README.md

 # Android Jetpack App - Starter Template

 Whenever we create a new Android project in Android Studio, it doesn't include the Jetpack components.
 We need to add each of the **manually**.
-So I have created a starter template app which includes navigation components :
+So I have created a starter template app which includes Jetpack components :

 1) Navigation
 2) LiveData